Paying Goodreads $119.00 is what it costs to give away 100 ebooks for you.

 Instead, why not do a KDP Select giveaway for free and get hundreds if not thousands of downloads?

-I have to say in conclusion that free ebooks have evolved over the last few years from being merely one promotional tool for self-publishing authors to becoming now, an industry where hopeful authors are being exploited.
+I have to say in conclusion that free ebooks have evolved over the last few years.

 My thinking for some time now has been that free ebooks are very profitable for Amazon.
 But for authors?
 I’m not so sure anymore.